Motor Oil Disposal

 - Begin recycling your used motor oil today.

-- If all the oil from American do-it-yourself oil changers were recycled, it would be enough motor oil for more than 50 million cars a year.
+- If all of the oil from American do-it-yourself oil changers were recycled, it would be enough motor oil for more than 50 million cars a year.
 Imagine how much foreign oil that would eliminate.

 - Used motor oil from cars, trucks, boats, motorcycles, farm equipment and lawnmowers can be recycled and re-refined.